-To improve cash management, all cash received by the School District is pooled with investments with the exception of a portion of the monies associated with the Ohio School Facilities Commission building project.
+To improve cash management, all cash received by the School District is pooled with the exception of a portion of the monies associated with the Ohio School Facilities Commission building project.
 Monies for all funds are maintained in this pool.
 Individual fund integrity is maintained through the School District's records.
 Interest in the pool is presented as "Equity in Pooled Cash and Cash Equivalents".
 The School District has monies related to the Ohio School Facilities Commission building project and the School District's local share of the project invested separately from the School District's internal investment pool.
-These amounts are presented as "Cash and Cash Equivalents" and "Investments".
+These amounts are presented as "Restricted Assets: Cash and Cash Equivalents" and "Investments".

-During fiscal year 2013, the School District's investments were limited to Federal Home Loan Bank Bonds, Federal Home Loan Mortgage Corporation Bonds, negotiable certificates of deposit, and the State Treasury Asset Reserve of Ohio (STAR Ohio).
+During fiscal year 2014, the School District's investments were limited to Federal Home Loan Bank Bonds, Federal Home Loan Mortgage Corporation Bonds, negotiable certificates of deposit, and the State Treasury Asset Reserve of Ohio (STAR Ohio).
 Except for nonparticipating investment contracts, investments are reported at fair value which is based on quoted market prices.

 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAR Ohio are valued at STAR Ohio's share price which is the price the investment could be sold for on June 30, 2013.
+Investments in STAR Ohio are valued at STAR Ohio's net asset value per share which is the price the investment could be sold for on June 30, 2014.

 Following Ohio statutes, the Board of Education has, by resolution, specified the funds to receive an allocation of interest earnings.
-Interest revenue credited to the General Fund during fiscal year 2013 amounted to \$19,120, which includes \$4,587 from other School District funds.
+Interest revenue credited to the General Fund during fiscal year 2014 amounted to \$56,707, which includes \$12,358 from other School District funds.